Rulon Gardner: Olympics

 Gardner is known for his defeat of three-time reigning gold medalist Aleksandr Karelin at the 2000 Summer Olympics.
 Karelin had been undefeated for 13 years, and had not given up a point in six years, prior to his loss in the gold medal match to Gardner.
 Karelin had won the previous match against Gardner in 1997, with a score of 5–0.
+Odds for Gardner had him as a 2000 to 1 underdog against Karelin.
+It is widely considered one of the biggest upsets ever in sports.

-In 2001, Gardner added a World Championship to his list of accomplishments with a victory in the finals over Mihaly Deak-Bardos of Hungary.
+In 2001, Gardner added a World Championship to his list of accomplishments with a victory in the finals over Mihály Deák-Bárdos of Hungary.
 His win made him the only American to ever win both a World and Olympic title in Greco-Roman wrestling.

 After the 2000 Olympics he suffered a series of injuries from both a snowmobiling and motorcycle accident.
 These injuries included an amputated toe and a dislocated wrist, but he still went on to win the U.S. Olympic trials for his weight class and then to compete in the 2004 Summer Olympics.
 He was unable to repeat his 2000 performance, coming away with the Bronze medal, and after his match, he placed his shoes in the middle of the mat as a symbol of retirement from competitive wrestling.

 Gardner competed once in mixed martial arts, and in 2004 he became the host for a professional wrestling league called Real Pro Wrestling.

 Gardner served as an analyst for NBC Sports coverage of Wrestling at the 2008 Summer Olympics.

 Gardner attempted a comeback for the 2012 Olympics but was unable to make the 264.5 pound max weight limit for the U.S. Olympic Trials and therefore ineligible to compete for a position on the Olympic team.